Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

 Moreover, points of type $A_{4,15}, A_{5,15}$ lie on a curve fixed by $\sigma_5$, while points of type $A_{1,15}, A_{2,15}, A_{3,15}, A_{6,15}, A_{7,15}$ are isolated fixed points for $\sigma_5$ too.
 Checking types one has

 Since $\chi_3=-6$, then $a_{1,3}=0$ by \cite{ArtebaniSarti}.
-Applying the holomorphic Lefschetz formula to $\sigma$ with this condition and using the fact that $\alpha=0$, we find that $a=(0,1,0,0,3,0,0)$.
-Since $a_{5,15}=3$, then we find that $\Fix(\sigma_5)$ contains an elliptic curve and $\sigma$ fixes three points on it.
+Applying the holomorphic Lefschetz formula to $\sigma$ with this condition and using the fact that $\alpha=0$, we find that $(a_{1,15},a_{2,15},\ldots,a_{7,15})=(0,1,0,0,3,0,0)$.
+Since $a_{5,15}=3$, then we find that $\Fix(\sigma_5)$ contains an elliptic curve $C_1$ and $\sigma$ fixes three points on it.

 For $\Fix(\sigma_3)$ there are two possibilities by \cite{ArtebaniSarti}: it is either a curve of genus four or the union of a genus five curve and a rational curve.
-We will now exclude both cases by geometric arguments.

-Assume that the fixed locus of $\sigma_3$ is the union of a curve $C_5$ of genus $5$ and a rational curve $R$.
-By \cite[Proposition 4.2]{ArtebaniSarti}, a K3 surface with a non-symplectic automorphism of order 3 with this fixed locus admits an elliptic fibration $\pi$ with Weierstrass equation

-where $p_{12}(t)$ is a polynomial of degree $12$.
-Observe that the section at infinity of $\pi$ is pointwise fixed, thus it is the rational curve $R$.
-Since $\sigma_3$ has no other smooth rational fixed curves, an easy analysis of the possible singular fibers shows that the elliptic fibration has no reducible singular fibers and has exactly $12$ fibers of type $II$.
-By \cite[Lemma 5]{ArtebaniSarti4}, since $C_5^2=8$ and $C_5\cdot f=2$, where $f$ denotes the class of a fiber of $\pi$, we obtain that $f\cdot\sigma^*(f)=0$.
-Thus $\pi$ is invariant for $\sigma$.
-Since the section at infinity is invariant but not fixed by $\sigma_5$, then $\sigma_5$ induces an automorphism $\bar\sigma_5$ of order $5$ on the basis $\P^1$ of the fibration.
-This implies that the elliptic curve $C_1$ in $\Fix(\sigma_5)$ is a fiber of the elliptic fibration.
-On the other hand $\sigma_5$ must permute the $12II$ fibers, thus at least two of them should be preserved.
-This contradicts the fact that $\bar\sigma_5$ has two fixed points in $\P^1$.

-Assume now that the fixed locus of $\sigma_3$ is a genus four curve.
-By \cite{ArtebaniSartiTaki} the invariant lattice of $\sigma_3$ is isometric to $U(3)$.
-Thus the quotient of the K3 surface by $\sigma_3$ is a smooth quadric $Q\cong \P^1\times \P^1$ and the branch locus is a curve of genus $4$ of type $(3,3)$.
-The automorphism $\sigma_5$ descends to an automorphism $\bar\sigma_5$ of $\P^1\times \P^1$ which has a fixed curve, thus up to a coordinate change we can assume

-However there is no curve of type $(3,3)$ which is invariant for this automorphism, giving a contradiction.
-Thus we have proved that the only admissible cases are those with $d=(2,1,0,2)$ and $d=(2,0,1,4)$.
+The second case is excluded by Lemma \ref{g50}, where $C'$ is the elliptic curve $C_1$.